 The auditors give an opinion on the Council's accounts, corporate governance and performance management arrangements.
 The Council takes appropriate action where improvements need to be made.
-In their annual report for 2019/20, Mazars issued an unqualified audit opinion, expressing the view that the financial statements give a true and fair reflection of the financial position of the Authority, and of its expenditure and income for the year.
-In terms of value for money, Mazars concluded that the Authority developed a transformation strategy covering the five years up to 2022/23 which will ensure that the Authority is financially viable going forward.
+In their annual report for 2020/21 financial year, Mazars issued an unqualified audit opinion, expressing the view that the financial statements give a true and fair reflection of the financial position of the Authority, and of its expenditure and income for the year.
+This was after the 30 November deadline primarily due to the knock-on effect of delays in the pensions audit (undertaken by Grant Thornton on behalf of Notts CC) as a result of the impact of Covid on pension fund valuation and associated risks.
+In terms of value for money, Mazars concluded 'we are satisfied there is not a significant weakness in the Council's arrangements in relation to financial sustainability'.

-4 SIGNIFICANT GOVERNANCE ISSUES
+4 SIGNIFICANT GOVERNANCE ISSUES'

-4.1 Issues Identified, including the impact of Covid-19 and proposed remedial action
+4.1 Issues Identified, including the impact of Covid-19, the CIPFA Financial Management Code, other issues and proposed remedial action